ndaneil/keyper/README.md

 - Clone the repo and build the app with Android Studio, or
 - Download the prebuilt APK file from [here](app/release/app-release.apk) and install it on your Android device

+You will need to enable installing applications downloaded from your browser of choice.

 The demo app expects an encrypted [keepass](https://keepass.info/) file at the root of the phone's internal storage with the name  `keyper.kdbx`.

 Enter the password in the app, grant the necessary permissions and turn on the accessibility service.